FreesideHull/pyinfra-config/README.md

 ### To Run

-To run your commands: `pyinfra hosts.py commands.py` or
+To run your commands: `pyinfra hosts/choose-your-group.py commands/choose-your-script.py` (hosts.py is all fs machines) or
 `pyinfra target-name exec -- command` where command is a valid terminal command on the target e.g. `ls` or